l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 Yes, I agree.
 These and more are excellent reasons to oppose the use of most generative AI.

+And yet, only some of these problems _are_ immediately (and not just several quarters in the future) applicable to a business today.

-The problem with raising all of these?
+The problem with raising the rest?

 They are appeals to morality, ethics, or external costs.